johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

      alt="Reallocation of Probabilities Example"
      style="display: block; margin-left: auto; margin-right: auto; max-height: 800px" />

-<div style="font-size: smaller; padding-left: 20px; margin-bottom: 20px;">Illustration of the concept of "Reallocation" or Probability Mass.
+<div style="font-size: smaller; padding-left: 20px; margin-bottom: 20px;">Illustration of the concept of reallocation of probability mass.
 After the "Alive+Duke" scenario is eliminated, probability mass is reallocated to the remaining 2 scenarios.</div>

 ## Sequential Updating